The Best Blogging Platforms Compared

 Overview:

 Wix is a beginner-friendly website builder that offers a drag-and-drop interface, making it easy to create a blog without any coding knowledge.
-It’s an all-in-one platform, so hosting and domain registration are included in their plans.
+It’s an all-in-one platform, meaning hosting and domain registration are included in their plans.

 Key Features: